 Mediation can be done separately, so if you and your ex cannot be in the same room together, mediation can accommodate this.
 The mediator will go back and forth between the parties and work on an agreement until it gets done.
 Also keep in mind that mediators do this for a living, and are skilled at dealing with couples that fight.
 Mediators will stress the importance of putting aside personal issues for the sake of the child, and are very good at redirecting a parent's focus back to the issue that really matters -- the child.

 Should You Mediate Your Child Custody Arrangement?
-Get a Free Case Review
+Ask an Attorney

 If you would like to know more about the possibility of a mediated child custody arrangement or have questions about your child custody case, there's no substitute for professional legal counsel.
-Contact a mediation provider or have a family law attorney evaluate your situation today at no charge.
+Having sound advice and expert representation can make all the difference in the outcome of your child custody dispute.
+Get started today and find a qualified family law attorney near you.